OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{\revmajor{Effect of Request Scheduling.}} \revmajor{\ours{} uses the first-come-first-serve (FCFS) scheduling policy in vLLM by default.
+\paragraph{Effect of Request Scheduling.}\ours{} uses the first-come, first-served (FCFS) scheduling policy in vLLM by default.
 We further examine the performance of \ours{} under an alternative shortest-remaining-time-first (SRTF) policy, which sorts the requests in the waiting queue by their predicted output length at each admission, following~\cite{ltr}\footnote{We use the same trace as~\cite{ltr}, scaled by 6$\times$ to align with our long-context setting.}.
-SRTF prioritizes requests with shorter outputs and tends to batch requests with similar output lengths, thereby helping alleviate the \emph{batch dimension mismatch}.
+SRTF prioritizes requests with shorter outputs and tends to batch requests with similar output lengths, thereby helping alleviate the batch-dimension mismatch.
 This reduces the average and P95 TTFT of \ours{} by 40\% and 24\%, respectively, compared to FCFS, as shown in~\autoref{fig:srtf}a.
 However, SRTF inevitably clusters long requests together, forcing more KV caches to be offloaded and increasing data transfer costs, which eventually translate into long decode stalls.
-In turn, \ours{}+SRTF achieves a TPOT SLO attainment of 92.4\%, which is 4.8\% lower than \ours{}.
-SRTF also leads to a 29\% increase in P95 TPOT and an 8\% drop in overall throughput. }
+As a result, \ours{}+SRTF achieves TPOT SLO attainment of 92.4\%, which is 4.8\% lower than \ours{}.
+SRTF also leads to a 29\% increase in P95 TPOT and an 8\% drop in overall throughput.
+Despite these trade-offs, \ours{} maintains over 90\% TPOT SLO attainment, confirming that its runtime adaptation remains effective across different scheduling policies.

-\subsection{\revrewrite{Design Validation and Overheads}}
+\subsection{Design Validation and Overheads}